-If you decide to go with Christian Healthcare Ministries, please be sure to share that Alexandra Davis Member ID: 298534
+If you decide to go with Christian Healthcare Ministries, please let them know that I referred you!

 That gives me a free month of membership, which would be a tremendous blessing to our family without costing you a dime!
 I truly believe in this ministry and it’s saved our family hundreds every month.
 Whether you use my name or not, I believe this is a great option!
 If something about this particular cost sharing system doesn’t work for you, I encourage you to research other similar programs.

 Other Reasons To Join a Health Cost Sharing Ministry

 I truly feel like joining CHM makes me a part of the healthcare solution.
 Right now the model of insurance getting involved in practically everything creates a total mess that lacks proper incentives and transparency that are vital to allowing a free market to drive costs down and value up.
 As a self pay patient, I am much more likely to get a straight forward answer to “what will the cost be?”
 However, the system is so messed up that providers sometimes STILL can’t give me an answer.
 Can you imagine going to grab some food and you ask the price of a sandwich and they say, “Just accept the food and a couple months later you’ll get a bill and that’s how you can find out the price.”

 To be clear, you do not have to go with the lowest cost provider with CHM.
 It’s just that the organization encourages you to shop around and ask for discounts to be a good steward and considerate of keeping membership costs down for you and the other members.
 Actually this is another advantage of CHM; I never have to worry about my insurance company not covering the provider I want.